- Exhibition

 Vienna, AT

-With this cooperation with the lovely team of Total Refusal we customized our engine further and developed techniques to generate 3D video elements.
+During this cooperation with the lovely team of Total Refusal we further customized our engine and developed techniques to generate 3D video elements.
 The work deals with the history of disobedience in the face of terror and war.

 -